A Review of the KBT741 Technivorm Moccamaster

 The Moccamaster makes about 40-oz of brewed coffee (the equivalent of five 8-oz cups), so don’t be fooled by the “10-cup” moniker.
 The brew basket has a lever which lets you slow down the drip if you’re just brewing half a pot, or even stop it completely.
 If you want to pour yourself a cup of coffee before the brewing process is over, you can simply pull the carafe out, and the machine will pause its operation.

 The insulated stainless steel thermal carafe will keep your brewed coffee hot for hours.
+Because of this feature, we’ve picked the Technivorm as the best coffee maker with thermal carafe.
 The carafe is fitted with a brew-through lid that extends to the bottom.
 It helps keep the coffee hot by mixing the freshly brewed coffee properly through the carafe.
 This is optimal for heat retention and provides proper mixing for even flavor distribution.

 Ease Of Use – 5/5